International Paper Co Earnings - Q1 2026 Analysis & Highlights

 • Free cash flow was $94 million in the quarter, which included a one-time $280 million tax refund.

-• The company received $1.1 billion from the sale of the GCF business in the quarter and used $660 million to pay down debt.
+• The company received $1.1 billion from the sale of the GCF business in the quarter and used $660 million of proceeds to pay down debt.

 • Business Segment Results

-• Price and mix was favorable by $24 million, driven primarily by product mix and higher export pricing.
+• Price and mix was favorable by $24 million in North America, driven primarily by product mix and higher export pricing.

-• Volume was $52 million unfavorable, reflecting normal seasonal step-down and lower export sales from repositioning containerboard into the domestic market.
+• Volume was $52 million unfavorable in North America, reflecting normal seasonal step-down and lower export sales from repositioning containerboard into the domestic market.

-• Input costs were $43 million unfavorable, primarily due to regional spike in natural gas prices and local utility costs related to the winter storm, representing approximately $35 million.
+• Input costs were $43 million unfavorable in North America, primarily due to a regional spike in natural gas prices and local utility costs related to the winter storm, representing approximately $35 million.

-• Operations and costs were $39 million unfavorable sequentially, primarily reflecting elevated costs from one-time changes in segment allocations and incentive compensation.
+• EMEA operations and costs were $39 million unfavorable sequentially, primarily reflecting elevated costs from one-time changes in segment allocations and incentive compensation.

 • Capital Allocation